rob-blasetti/liquid-spirit-memorise-app/README.md

 Notes
 - iOS uses a Simulator build (no signing required).
 Android uses a Debug APK.
 - First run can take 5–10 minutes; subsequent runs are faster due to caching.
+- For Android cloud demos, `lottie-react-native` is excluded via `react-native.config.js` to avoid a Kotlin nullability build error.
+If you add Lottie animations, remove that override and pin a compatible Lottie version.